Replication configuration file elements - Amazon Simple Storage Service

 Note

-Only a value of <Minutes>15</Minutes> is accepted for EventThreshold and Time.
+Only a value of <Minutes>15</Minutes> is accepted for the <EventThreshold> and <Time> elements.

-... <Destination> <Bucket>arn:aws:s3:::DOC-EXAMPLE-BUCKET</Bucket> <Metrics> <Status>Enabled</Status> <EventThreshold> <Minutes>15</Minutes> </EventThreshold> </Metrics> <ReplicationTime> <Status>Enabled</Status> <Time> <Minutes>15</Minutes> </Time> </ReplicationTime> </Destination> ...
+... <Destination> <Bucket>arn:aws:s3:::amzn-s3-demo-destination-bucket</Bucket> <Metrics> <Status>Enabled</Status> <EventThreshold> <Minutes>15</Minutes> </EventThreshold> </Metrics> <ReplicationTime> <Status>Enabled</Status> <Time> <Minutes>15</Minutes> </Time> </ReplicationTime> </Destination> ...

 Replicate objects created with server-side encryption by using AWS KMS

 Your source bucket might contain objects that were created with server-side encryption by using AWS Key Management Service (AWS KMS) keys (SSE-KMS).
 By default, Amazon S3 doesn't replicate these objects.
 You can optionally direct Amazon S3 to replicate these objects.
-To do so, first explicitly opt into this feature by adding the SourceSelectionCriteria element.
+To do so, first explicitly opt into this feature by adding the <SourceSelectionCriteria> element.
 Then provide the AWS KMS key (for the AWS Region of the destination bucket) to use for encrypting object replicas.
 The following example shows how to specify these elements.

-... <SourceSelectionCriteria> <SseKmsEncryptedObjects> <Status>Enabled</Status> </SseKmsEncryptedObjects> </SourceSelectionCriteria> <Destination> <Bucket>arn:aws:s3:::DOC-EXAMPLE-BUCKET</Bucket> <EncryptionConfiguration> <ReplicaKmsKeyID>AWS KMS key ID to use for encrypting object replicas</ReplicaKmsKeyID> </EncryptionConfiguration> </Destination> ...
+... <SourceSelectionCriteria> <SseKmsEncryptedObjects> <Status>Enabled</Status> </SseKmsEncryptedObjects> </SourceSelectionCriteria> <Destination> <Bucket>arn:aws:s3:::amzn-s3-demo-destination-bucket</Bucket> <EncryptionConfiguration> <ReplicaKmsKeyID>AWS KMS key ID to use for encrypting object replicas</ReplicaKmsKeyID> </EncryptionConfiguration> </Destination> ...

-For more information, see Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS, DSSE-KMS).
+For more information, see Replicating encrypted objects (SSE-S3, SSE-KMS, DSSE-KMS, SSE-C).

 Example replication configurations